Space is a global industry and relies on strong international partnerships

 • Australia and the European Space Agency (ESA) have had agreements in place since 1979 to enable ESA ground stations on Australian soil to track spacecraft and interplanetary missions.

-• The Agency has invested in the construction of New Norcia-3 – a new 35-metre, deep space antenna located at ESA’s New Norcia station in Western Australia.
-New Norcia-3 will support upcoming ESA space missions, and is expected to begin operations in 2025.
+• The Agency has invested in the construction of New Norcia-3 – a new 35-metre, deep space antenna located at ESA’s New Norcia station in Western Australia, which was inaugurated in October 2025 and will enter service in 2026.

 • The Agency's Katherine Bennell-Pegg undertook astronaut training with ESA at the European Astronaut Centre near Cologne, Germany.
 In April 2024, Katherine graduated as the first qualified astronaut under the Australian flag, and is now eligible for future missions including to the International Space Station (ISS).